Extract Data from PDFs to Airtable using OpenAI

 Jul 18, 2024Andy Cloke

-In this tutorial, you'll learn how to extract data from PDFs in Airtable.
-We will extract specific fields (like invoice number and due date) from invoices using OpenAI.
+In this tutorial, you'll learn how to extract and parse data from PDFs in Airtable.
+We will extract specific fields (like document numbers and dates) from PDF files to Airtable using OpenAI.
 You can use the same approach to extract structured data from any PDF attachments.

-We'll begin by uploading our PDF invoices and setting up a filtered view with all the records that need data:
+We'll begin by uploading our PDF files and setting up a filtered view with all the records that need data:

-1. Create a table called "Invoices" or use an existing table.
+1. Create a table called "Documents" or use an existing table.

 2. Create a new field called "PDF" with the type Attachment.
 You can use your existing attachment field if you have one.

-3. Upload invoices to the "PDF" field.
-Make sure the invoices are PDF files.
-OpenAI PDF extraction is flexible enough to handle different invoice layouts and structures, so they do not all have to be from the same supplier.
+3. Upload PDF files to the "PDF" field.
+Make sure the documents are PDF files.
+OpenAI PDF parsing is flexible enough to handle different documents layouts and structures, so they do not all have to be from the same source.

 5. Create a new Grid view called Needs data and add the following filters applied: